The Employee Selection Puzzle Pieces Revisited

 Explaining the Taylor-Russell Table

-Table I is a Taylor-Russell Table formatted for selection purposes.
+Table I is a Taylor-Russell Table formatted for employee selection purposes.

 The values labeled as “SR” in the top row represent given selection ratios.
 The ratio of .20 in column five corresponds to the 5:1 selection ratio we advocate as the target for rigorous selection.
 The values in column two labeled as “r” represent the correlation coefficients of the selection predictors used.
 In this case, an r value of 0 represents a tool (e.g. a test or an interview) that is completely random while a value of 1.0 represents a perfect tool or system meaning that the predictor would reliably predict the job performance of a person every time.